Li Qing Wang

 Sex differences at the genetic/epigenetic level in early development.
-Role of small non-coding RNAs in placental and fetal development.
 Epigenetic tools for improved diagnosis in the prenatal and neonatal periods.
 DNA methylation analysis of the placenta in response to stress and other exposures

 Strong background in genetics and stats/bioinformatics preferred.
 I generally only accept graduate students through the Medical Genetics or GSAT rotation programs.